List of Smallville characters: Tess Mercer

 In the season eight episodes "Instinct" and "Bloodline", Tess learns about Krypton and the name "Kal-El", though she does not attribute any of the information directly to Clark.
 In "Bulletproof", it is revealed that Tess knows where Lex is.
 Here, Lana informs Tess that Lex surgically implanted a nano-transmitter into Tess's optic nerve so that he could keep an eye on everything she is doing.
 Visibly upset by this, Tess places a jamming device into her necklace to disrupt the signal, but not before telling Lex that she will cut him off from the outside world and sell off everything that he owns.
 In the episode "Requiem", Tess sold controlling interest in LuthorCorp to Queen Industries.
 In "Turbulence", Tess tries to get Clark to reveal his powers after she read one of Lionel Luthor's journals that identified Clark as "The Traveler", but her effort failed.
 In the episode "Eternal", it is shown that Tess has the Kryptonian orb that brought down the Fortress of Solitude, and in "Injustice" a disembodied voice emanates from the orb revealing that Tess's recent actions to get Clark to reveal his powers and kill Doomsday are because the voice was instructing her to do so.
 In the season eight finale, the orb activates itself and transports Zod to Smallville.

 After having her face burned in the season nine finale, Tess wakes up in the season ten premiere, with her face healed, in a secret lab surrounded by clones of Lex.
 In the tenth-season episode "Abandoned", it is revealed that Tess was born Lutessa Lena Luthor and is the illegitimate daughter of Lionel Luthor, conceived with Lex's nanny, Pamela Jenkins.
 She was brought, by Lionel, to an orphanage run by Granny Goodness when she was 5 years old.
 Shortly after Tess arrived at the orphanage, Lionel returned and removed Tess from Granny Goodness's guardianship.
 Granny Goodness wiped most of Tess's memories before Lionel put Tess up for adoption with the Mercer family.
 In the series finale, Tess is killed by the revived Lex Luthor after she administers a neurotoxin that removes all of the clone's memories in an effort to protect Clark's secret identity.
-In the season eleven comic, the neurotoxin caused a psychic link between the two, which caused her consciousness to leave her body and enter Lex's brain, when her body passed away.
-Eventually, Tess's friends discover this and have her consciousness uploaded into the computer system at Watchtower.
+In the season eleven comic, the neurotoxin caused a psychic link between the two, which caused her consciousness to leave her body and enter Lex's brain, when her body died.
+Eventually, Tess's friends discover this and have her consciousness uploaded into the computer system at the Watchtower.
 At the conclusion of season 11, Tess downloads herself into an android body and becomes Red Tornado.